bengraham-B/L3T16/README.md

 Firstly a user will need to login or signup, where they will be directed to the home page which shows their total reloads and a button which will allow them to to go to their relad page.

 On the reload page is the total amount of reloads the user has and the button to add more a new reload.
-The reload button will navigate the user to a form, in which they can input their reloading data.
+The reload button will navigate the user to a form, in which they can input all their reloading data.

 ---